-1. IRIS Survey Transaction - Building Rooms Report
+1. IRIS Survey Transactions - Rooms & Personnel Reports

-Using the IRIS survey transaction (ZRE_INVENTORY_LIST), print a report showing all rooms currently assigned to your cost center.
-You may want to download this IRIS report to Excel where you can manipulate the columns and rows for ease in editing.
+Using the IRIS survey transactions ZRE_INVENTORY_LIST and ZRE_SPACE_PRSN, print a report showing all rooms currently assigned to your cost center(s).
+You will want to download the data in these IRIS reports to Excel files where you can manipulate the columns and rows for ease in editing.

-2. Building Floor Layouts
+2. Building Floorplans

-If you are updating information for space on the UTK campus, UTK should print a floor layout for your space as a reference document.
-Instructions for accessing the website where building layouts can be retrieved are found in Appendix C. Please note that a few buildings do not have drawings available, but the majority of buildings do.
-If you are on the UTM, UTC, HSC, or Ag Campus, please contact your facilities data manager for a drawing as needed (see APPENDIX E for your manager's contact information).
+If you are updating information for space on the UTK main campus, AG Campus, or Space Institute, instructions for accessing the website where building floorplans can be retrieved are found in Appendix C. Please note that a few buildings do not have drawings available, but the majority do.
+If you are on the UTM, UTC, HSC, or Ag REC's and Extension Offices, please contact your facilities data manager about the availability of floorplans (see APPENDIX E for your manager's contact information).